pachyderm/examples/README.md

 - [Breast Cancer Detection](./breast-cancer-detection) - A breast cancer detection system based on radiology scans scaled and visualized using Pachyderm.
 - [Boston Housing Prices](./housing-prices) - A machine learning pipeline to train a regression model on the Boston Housing Dataset to predict the value of homes.
 - [Boston Housing Prices (Intermediate)](./housing-prices-intermediate) - Extends the original Boston Housing Prices example to show a multi-pipeline DAG and data rollbacks.
+- [Market Sentiment](./market-sentiment) - Train and deploy a fully automated financial market sentiment BERT model.
+As data is manually labeled, the model will automatically retrain and deploy.

 ## Data Labeling